onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

-Take a red and blue pill together if you really wan to see the matrix you gotta take both the red and blue pill or better yet - take neither!
+Take a red and blue pill together if you really wan to see the matrix you gotta take both the red and blue pill or better yet - take neither! obviously one side is better than the other - what are the odds of them being exactly 50/50! but wait! before you become all self righteous that your side is the correct one (which might very well be true) - you and your unexamined certainty is part of the problem! the problem isn't "the other side" - it's the system that makes it possible for a few sides to become so polarized to begin with / in the first place!
+If you're not trying to correct at least some problems with "your side" - you're part of the problem - your "side" might indeed be the less bad one, but your conviction/certainty is most likely unwarranted

 secrecy is fragmentation is friction is lack of synergy